The Everything Guide to Fire Extinguishers: Classes, Types & More

 How to Get Rid of Old Fire Extinguishers

-If you have an old fire extinguisher that’s expired, it’s important to dispose of it properly.
-When a fire extinguisher expires, it’s time to get rid of it.
+If you have an old, expired fire extinguisher, it’s important to dispose of it properly.
 But how?

 The best way to dispose of an old fire extinguisher is to take it to a certified recycling center.
 Most extinguishers contain pressurized gas or chemicals that can be harmful if not handled correctly.